Quinz7339/CIPM/README.md

 - main.py --> include a requirement.txt to enable users to install required libraries
 - readme.md --> include an installation guide

+~~- manager.py (Main) --> visual bug whr new duplicated entries are hidden~~ (solved by using var enumerating the credList for table population instead)
-- manager.py(Main) --> add show/hide password function on QLabel
+- manager.py(Main) --> add show/hide password function on QLabel (line 111)
-- manager.py --> Add Credential and be reflected in table (partially done, has a recursion problem. initialization of button connect might be the issue)
+~~- manager.py --> Add Credential and be reflected in table (partially done, has a recursion problem. initialization of button connect might be the issue)~~
 ~~- manager.py --> fetch favicon based on entered domain~~ (scrapped)
 - manager.py --> Edit Credential and be reflected in table ~~- manager.py(Add/Edit) - random password generator ~~